 Meanwhile, in many developing countries, investigative reporters are killed, threatened, or imprisoned with alarming regularity.
 Amazingly unbowed by these life-and-death realities, journalists are in dire need of help from colleagues abroad, many of whom do similar work and can offer support.

 To release its findings, ICIJ works with leading news organizations worldwide.
-Our stories have appeared in a dozen languages and with such partners as the BBC World Service and BBC World TV, Folha de Sao Paulo (Brazil), Le Soir (Belgium), Novaya Gazeta (Russia), the South China Morning Post (Hong Kong), and the Sydney Morning Herald (Australia).
+Our stories have appeared in a dozen languages and with such partners as the BBC World Service and BBC World TV, the International Herald Tribune, Le Monde (France), El Mundo (Spain), Trouw (the Netherlands), El Pais (Spain), Folha de Sao Paulo (Brazil), Le Soir (Belgium), Novaya Gazeta (Russia), the South China Morning Post (Hong Kong), Stern (Germany), The Guardian (UK), The Sunday Times (UK), Proceso (Mexico), the Huffington Post (USA), The Age (Australia) and The Sydney Morning Herald (Australia).

 These unique collaborations have been honored repeatedly.
-Among ICIJ’s awards: the George Polk Award, Overseas Press Club Award, and Investigative Reporters and Editors Award.
+Among ICIJ’s awards: George Polk Award, Overseas Press Club Award, John Oakes Award, Editor and Publisher Award, Society of Professional Journalists, and the Investigative Reporters and Editors Award.

-ICIJ is always open to new story ideas, as well as outstanding investigative journalists interested in collaborating with us.
-Please don’t hesitate to contact us with your ideas, at investigations (at) icij.org.
+ICIJ is open to new story ideas, as well as outstanding investigative journalists interested in collaborating with us.
+Please don’t hesitate to contact us with your ideas.

 If you want to be considered for ICIJ membership please send us your CV and clips.